stark1tty/awesome-PhD/README.md

 - [GITHUB CHEATSHEET](https://twitter.com/NikkiSiapno/status/1593882400983072769?t=iOvK_Nm0pe4DrpNL9C0njw&s=19): Confused by commit, stage, stash, fetch, etc. on GitHub?
 Here's the sheet for you.
 - [JUPYTER NOTEBOOK CHEATSHEET](https://www.edureka.co/blog/wp-content/uploads/2018/10/Jupyter_Notebook_CheatSheet_Edureka.pdf)
 - [R CHEATSHEETS](https://www.rstudio.com/resources/cheatsheets/): There are loads of cheat sheets to help you find your way around in R.

-### Legal and Ethics
-- [BEYOND EXPERIENCE](https://www.goodreads.com/book/show/3896445-beyond-experience): Shedding light on a subject that too often seems mysterious and remote, Norman Swartz puts a human face on the study of metaphysics.
-Among the areas considered  are space and time, mental states and brain states, the nature of theories, pain, identity, the concepts of person and property, and the search for extraterrestrial intelligence.
-- [ETHICAL CONDUCT FOR RESEARCH INVOLVING HUMANS](https://ethics.gc.ca/eng/policy-politique_tcps2-eptc2_2018.html): Guidance from the Canadian government on things to consider.
-- [GDPR AND TAKING PHOTOGRAPHS IN PUBLIC SPACES AND AT LARGE EVENTS](https://suzannedibble.com/gdpr-and-taking-photographs-in-public-places-at-large-events/): A GDPR crash course.
-- [MORAL THEORY](https://www.google.com.au/books/edition/Moral_Theory/41VYEAAAQBAJ?hl=en): Moral Theory: An Introduction explores some of the historically most important and currently debated moral theories about the nature of the right and the good, including divine command theory, relativism, natural law theory, consequentialism, egoism, Kant’s ethics, ethics of prima facie duties, contractualism, virtue ethics and care ethics.

 ### Laboratory Tools